earljay-caoile-401-advanced-javascript/lab-01/README.md

 ### Setup

-To run locally, run `npm i` from the home directory.
+To run locally, run `npm i` from the root directory.
-To install the package from npm, run `npm i eoc-notes` from the home directory.
+To install the package from npm, run `npm i @unfie555/notes` from the root directory.

 #### Tests

-- Testing command: `npm test`
+- Testing command: `npm test` from the root directory

 #### UML